 Founder and Managing Member, The Spruce House Partnership

-Ben Stein is a Founder and Managing Member of The Spruce House Partnership, a New York-based investment partnership.
-Spruce House was founded in 2005 and has investments in public companies globally and seeks to invest alongside management teams that are focused on growing the value of their companies over the long term.
+Ben Stein is a Founder and Managing Member of The Spruce House Partnership, a New York-based investment partnership founded in 2005.
+Spruce House has investments in public and private companies globally and seeks to invest alongside management teams that are focused on growing the value of their companies over the long term.
+Mr. Stein serves on the board of Colliers International, one of the largest commercial real estate services companies in the world.
 Ben received his Bachelor of Arts in International Relations from the University of Pennsylvania in 2008.
 Ben has traveled extensively throughout East and Southern Africa and in the past has been a Goodwill Ambassador for the African Wildlife Foundation.

 Dr. Michaela de Pury